melloddy/MELLODDY-TUNER/README.md

 ```
 containing information about structure standardization options, fingerprint settings,\
 encryption key, high entropy bits for train/test splitting with LSH and activity data thresholds.
-The config file can also be imported by the user.
+The config file can also be modified by the user.

 ## Run Data Prepration Script for Training